leucos/filedrop/README.md

 docker build . -t you/filedrop
 ```

-## Mounting behind nginx
+## Running behind nginx

-Assuming you want to run your application under '/uploads' using nginx,
+Assuming you want to run your application under `/uploads` using nginx,
 this config section does the trick:

 ```